-There's a sound-protected teen area, a library, a maker space, a ground-floor children's library and terrace to offer easy stroller access, a gym. a movement studio for dance or yoga classes, a playground, a senior dining room, an outdoor dining and event space.
+There's a sound-protected teen area, a library, a makerspace, a ground-floor children's library and terrace to offer easy stroller access, a gym, a movement studio for dance or yoga classes, a playground, a senior dining room, an outdoor dining and event space.
 The new center is set to have 164 parking spaces and about 20 bike parking spots, according to a staff report.
 Another plus is that it will connect more easily to Kelly Park, which is currently behind the community center and a bit hidden, he said.

-With the project approved by the City Council, the project still has to be fully reviewed before permits are issued, and the existing facilities need to be closed and emptied before demolition.
+Despite approval by the City Council, the project still has to be fully reviewed before permits are issued, and the existing facilities need to be closed and emptied before demolition.
 The plan is to have the project done and ready for a grand opening by the end of February 2023.

 People offered a few suggestions for the project.